Archive

 Hadoop Development Tools By Karmasphere

-June 29, 2010 Leave a comment
+June 29, 2010 1 comment

-In Episode #5 of the Hadoop Podcast http://allthingshadoop.com/podcast/ I speak with Shevek, the CTO of Karmasphere http://karmasphere.com/.
+In Episode #5 of the Hadoop Podcast https://allthingshadoop.com/podcast/ I speak with Shevek, the CTO of Karmasphere http://karmasphere.com/.
 To subscribe to the Podcast click here.

 We talk a bit about their existing Community Edition (support Netbeans & Eclipse)